 We review our skills, knowledge and training needs regularly to ensure that our expertise and provision match the needs of our children.

-The SENCo ensures that our staff are updated on matters regarding to special educational needs and disability as required.
+The Assistant Head teachers/ SENCos ensure that our staff are updated on matters regarding to special educational needs and disability as required.